williammatherjones/Referenceable/README.md

 # Referenceable
-A C++ sample project demonstrating an innovative approach to handling the memory management of class instances.
+A C++ sample project demonstrating an innovative approach to handling the memory management of class instances, providing a smart pointer which automatically deletes the managed value.

 <b>Adjective</b>
 Capable of being referenced.<br>